 Any skin type or color can become dry and flaky.
 But when it occurs in black skin, the complexion takes on a gray, ashy appearance.
 This can be particularly frustrating for black women, because makeup used to conceal the problem may further dry the skin and increase ashiness.

 The solution is relatively simple: Frequent use of moisturizers.
 An over-the-counter product may be all that's needed.

 Eczema and Dark Skin

 This itchy, irritating rash can occur in skin of any type or color.
-However, according to the National Eczema Society, it occurs twice as frequently in black skin.
 And when it does occur, differences in the structure of black skin can cause related problems.
 This includes pigmentation and a thickening of the skin (a problem known as lichenification) that can also cause changes in skin color.
 While skin usually returns to normal once the inflammation is under control, getting the right diagnosis and treatment can be difficult.
-One reason is that the eczema rash itself can be harder to identify in black skin, and is often confused with psoriasis, or fungal infections.
+One reason is that the eczema rash itself can be harder to identify in black skin, and is often confused with psoriasis or fungal infections.

 Once the correct diagnosis is made, traditional topical eczema medications are helpful.
-If the source of the rash is an environmental influence, such as certain types of clothing, eliminating it can usually help control the eczema.
+If the source of the rash is an environmental influence, such as a certain type of fabric, eliminating it can usually help control the eczema.

 Flesh Moles and Black Skin

-These brown or black raised spots -- called flesh moles or dermatosis papulosa nigra -- occur almost exclusively in African-Americans and most often in women.
-While they resemble moles or sometimes flattened warts, they are, in fact, a variant of a condition known as seborrheic keratosis.
+These brown or black raised spots -- called flesh moles or dermatosis papulosa nigra (DPNs) -- occur almost exclusively in African-Americans and most often in women.
+While they resemble moles or sometimes flattened warts, they are, in fact, a variant of a condition known as seborrheic keratosis, a growth located in the outermost layers of skin.
+They tend to be inherited in families.
 They are always benign, never lead to skin cancer, and are not harmful.
 However, some people do have them removed for cosmetic reasons.

 Keloids (Scar Tissue) and Dark Skin